 There are a few holes with really narrow angles and a lot of the fairways slope severely from one side to the other.
 Plenty of trouble will come into play with a stray tee shot, so you have to be careful at all times (I say “tee shot” and not “drive” because a lot of folks will leave their driver in the bag on many holes here).

 The people I was playing with at Pajaro Valley referred to the 8th hole at Spring Hills as the “toilet bowl” and I learned why in person.
 The fairway here is quite wide, but is slanted at a steep angle from right to left.
 The downhill approach shot is then over a big dip to a green that’s slightly elevated on the other side.
 In between, you have that toilet bowl effect because anything short will swirl down the drain and end up in the little collection area down at the bottom.
 That leaves you with an awkward, semi-blind uphill pitch to the green with a big bunker in front.

 The 18th is also a fun finisher.
 It’s basically a 200-yard layup off the tee and then a very short approach over a pond.
 It is drivable for some, but would take a really perfect shot as there’s very little room for error.
 As long as you play it safe, it’s an easy hole and a confidence boost to end on.
 But if you are just a bit off on either shot, it can be a painful finish.

 Spring Hills was in pretty good overall shape.
 I’m starting to feel like a broken record with all the water conservation talk, but it was pretty much the same deal here.
 Most things were good and green, but far from immaculate.
-Spotty rough that’s mostly brown and/or bare once you get off the fairways.
+The rough was spotty and mostly brown and/or bare once you got off the fairways.
 I wasn’t in any bunkers, but they looked decent.

 Some pictures from Spring Hills Golf Course (8/9/14):